richardcrichardc/digitalwhanganui/README.md

 # digitalwhanganui

-This is the sourcecode for http://www.digitalwhanganui.org.nz, a directory of things digital in [Whanganui, New Zealand](https://www.google.co.nz/maps/@-39.9259578,175.0293892,13z).
+This is the source code for https://www.digitalwhanganui.org.nz, a directory of things digital in [Whanganui, New Zealand](https://www.google.co.nz/maps/@-39.9259578,175.0293892,13z).

-You will be able to read about the production on my [blog](http://blog.richardc.net), when I write it up.
+Code by <a href="https://richardc.net">Richard Collins, design by <a href="http://josephsalmon.co.nz/">Joe Salmon</a>, ‘moving and shaking’ by <a href="http://www.e-govwatch.org.nz/">Shane Middlemiss</a>.